robisson/customers-apis/README.md

 For simulation purposes I created a very simple api that simulates the flow of `oauth 2.0 resource owner password` grant type.

-For a production use case I would recommend using an external identity manager with oauth 2.0 and for a usuatio use case the `oauth 2.0 authorizarion code` flow and for the application case the `oauth 2.0 client credentials` flow
+For a production use case I would recommend using an external identity manager with oauth 2.0 and for a user use case the `oauth 2.0 authorizarion code` flow and for the application case the `oauth 2.0 client credentials` flow